-This task sounds rather vain doesn’t it?
+This task sounds somewhat vain, doesn’t it?
 I mean everyone has, hopefully, at least one love story.
-Why would I think ours is special and in need of publication (even if it is just for my Dibbuns*?)
+Why would I think ours is extraordinary and in need of publication (even if it is just for my Dibbuns*?)

 *explanation of the term Dibbun is given on post from July17th